-Grounds for residence in the other EU country (your Danish family member) ☐ Employee ☐ Your Danish family member's employment contract with an employer in the other EU country ☐ Pay slips from the last 3 months and/or documents showing that the salary has been paid into your Danish family member's bank account.
-Self-employed person Proof of registration of the company in the business register in the other EU country Printout from company bank account Annual accounts, budgets, etc. Documentation of VAT payments and tax payments ☐ Company arrangements, lease agreements for business premises or invoices. ☐ Person with sufficient funds (e.g. due to working in Denmark) ☐ Employment contract and pay slips from Denmark ☐ Documentation of means of support (pension statements, state study grant statements (in Danish: SU), bank statements, regularly paid inheritance, etc.). ☐ Student ☐ Confirmation of enrollment as a student from an educational institution in the other EU country ☐ Grade sheet ☐ Final diploma ☐ Signed declaration of self-support in section 6b of this form.
-Posted worker ☐ Service agreement between a company in another EU country and your Danish family member's Danish employer Your Danish family member's employment contract with his/her Danish employer $\square$ Posting agreement between your Danish family member and his/her Danish employer.
-Oocumentation for prospective financial support (person with sufficient funds) Bank statements, employment contract from work in Denmark, etc. Bank statements, employment contract from work in Definition, etc. Oocumentation proving that you are related to your Danish family member ☐ Birth or name certificate, family book, etc. Oocumentation of your residence in the other EU country with your Danish family member ☐ Your residence permit/residence card/residence document in the other EU country $\square$ Statement from your bank account showing you have made purchases, withdrawals, etc. in the other EU country $\square$ Employment contract and pay slips from any work you have had in the other EU country ☐ Documentation for any courses you have attended, e.g. language classes $\square$ Documentation of your registration at the residential address in the other EU country ☐ Documentation for your medical or dental appointments $\square$ Documentation for membership of associations, sports clubs, fitness, letters received, etc. in the other EU country.
+Grounds for residence in the other EU country (your Danish family member) ☐ Employee ☐ Your Danish family member's employment contract with an employer in the other EU country ☐ Pay slips from the last 3 months and/or documents showing that the salary has been paid into your Danish family member's bank account. □ Self-employed person □ Proof of registration of the company in the business register in the other EU country □ Printout from company bank account □ Annual accounts, budgets, etc. □ Documentation of VAT payments and tax payments □ Company arrangements, lease agreements for business premises or invoices. □ Person with sufficient funds (e.g. due to working in Denmark) □ Employment contract and pay slips from Denmark □ Documentation of means of support (pension statements, state study grant statements (in Danish: SU), bank statements, regularly paid inheritance, etc.). ☐ Student ☐ Confirmation of enrollment as a student from an educational institution in the other EU country ☐ Grade sheet ☐ Final diploma. □ Posted worker □ Service agreement between a company in another EU country and your Danish family member's Danish employer □ Your Danish family member's employment contract with his/her Danish employer □ Posting agreement between your Danish family member and his/her Danish employer.
+Documentation for prospective financial support (person with sufficient funds) Bank statements, employment contract from work in Denmark, etc. Documentation proving that you are related to your Danish family member Birth or name certificate, family book, etc. Documentation of financial support, e.g. Bank statements Money transfers Documentation of common residence, e.g. Residence registration from an authority similar to the Civil Registration Office (in Danish: Folkeregistret) Letters/documents linking you both to a common address during the period in question Documentation of serious health conditions, e.g. medical record.
+Documentation of your residence in the other EU country with your Danish family member ☐ Your residence permit/residence card/residence document in the other EU country ☐ Statement from your bank account showing you have made purchases, withdrawals, etc. in the other EU country ☐ Employment contract and pay slips from any work you have had in the other EU country ☐ Documentation for any courses you have attended, e.g. language classes ☐ Documentation of your registration at the residential address in the other EU country ☐ Documentation for your medical or dental appointments ☐ Documentation for memberships of associations, sports clubs, fitness, letters received, etc. in the other EU country.